alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * ~~`p.349`: Magic Fang targets a willing ally.
   This prevents a druid from using it to improve her wild shape's attacks.~~ [Addressed in errata][errata-1]
+* `p.343`: Magic Missile's components are parenthesised.
+  This is inconsistent with other spells that have a variable number of actions.
 ---
 * `p.356` in Pest Form: "You transform into **a** the battle form of a Tiny animal".
 The extra "a" should be deleted.
+* `p.358`: Polar Ray is missing the attack trait
 * `p.368` in Shadow Siphon: "instead take only half as much damage**.** but...".
 The period should be a comma.
 * ~~`p.370` in Sound Burst: Critical Failure says stunned 1 for 1 minute.
 This sounds like an oddly long time.~~ [Addressed in errata][errata-1]
 * `p.376` in Synaptic Pulse: "You emit a pulsating blast that penetrates the minds of all **enemies** in the area.
 Each **creature** in the area must attempt a Will save."
   The spell should affect either all enemies or all creatures.
+* `p.377`: Tanglefoot is missing the attack trait
 * `p.383` in Wall of Force: a *rod of cancellation* is mentioned.
   No item named *rod of cancellation* is not currently published.
+* `p.343`: Rebuke Death's components are parenthesised.
+  This is inconsistent with other spells that have a variable number of actions.
 * ~~`p.397` in Splash of Art: "**Sluggish** 1 for 1 round".
 What's the Sluggish condition?
 Is this meant to be the **Clumsy** condition?~~
   [Addressed in errata][errata-1]
 * ~~`p.398` and `p.405` **Touch of Undeath** is the name of two different spells for the Cleric and Sorcerer.
 Seems worth renaming one of them.~~
   [Addressed in errata][errata-1]
 ---
+* `p.402`: Abyssal Wrath evokes the energy of an Abyssal real.
+  It should have the Chaos and Evil traits.
+* `p.403`: Celestial Brand targets evil creatures and causes good damage.
+  It should have the Chaos and Evil traits.
+* `p.404`: Faerie Dust has a casting time of "[one-action] or more".
+  This is inconsistent with other spells which have a casting of "[one-action] to [three-actions]".
+* `p.407`: Force Bolt has the attack trait but doesn't make an attack roll
 * ~~`p.409` in Atone spell: "Heightened (**5th**)".
 Based on the rest of the spell, is this meant to be **+1**?~~ [Addressed in errata][errata-1]
 * ~~`p.438`: Desna grants her followers the *dream message* spell.